-Zeta did not remember the day they found her sitting on the river bank.
-She she was a carefree child.
-She loved running and playing with the other children of the village, but what captured her attention the most was the training field where the Agooji trained.
-Jaffu and Silba, the parents who raised her, would watch as she emulated the moves of the Mino.
+Shateri did not remember the day they found her sitting on the riverbank.
+She was sitting there crying quietly, waiting for her parents to return.
+They would not return, and she grew up amongst the Dahomey of West Africa.
+She was a carefree child.
+She loved running and playing with the other children of the village.
+But what captured her attention was the training field where the Agooji trained.
+Jaffu and Silba, the parents who raised her, would watch as she emulated the moves of the Amazons.

-Silba sighed one day, “That one will not give us grandchildren, she has the ghosts of the Agooji riding her spirit already.”
+“That one will not give us grandchildren.
+She has the ghosts of the Agooji riding her spirit already.”

 “Yes, I see that.
-She is ten and already she is as tall as many of the Agooji and she moves as though she is as capable as they are,” said Jaffu.
+Shateri is ten and already as tall as many of the Agooji and she moves as though she is as capable,” said Jaffu.

 Jaffu and Silba could not have children of their own.
-When the village doctor came to their door with a baby, it was an answered blessing from The Mother.
+When the village doctor came to their door with a baby, it was a prayer answered.

-“We do not know where she came from, and since no one has claimed her in the last month, you can raise her as your own.
+“We don’t know where she came from.
+Since no one has claimed her in the last month, you can raise her as your own.
 Give her a name and may she bring blessings to your house,” said the doctor.

 Overcome with joy, Jaffu and Silba had a child to share their love.
-They named her Shateri and life began anew for their home.
-When Shateri realized her new parents loved her she relaxed and accepted their love.
-In moments of excitement she would speak therosian to her family and friends and she would receive the weirdest stares.
-It made sense to her, but after a few years, the language faded from her memory. as time passed The Dahomey culture replaced all things therosian.
+They named her Shateri, and life began anew for their home.
+When Shateri realized these new parents loved her, she relaxed and accepted their love.
+In moments of excitement, she would speak Therosian to her family and friends, and she would receive the weirdest stares.
+It made sense to her, but to those around her, it seemed as if she were possessed.
+After a few years, the language faded from her memory.
+As time passed, The Dahomey culture replaced all things Therosian.

 She forgot who she was.

 Shateri was smart, very smart.
 She helped solve irrigation and other day-to-day problems around the kingdom.
-What stood out the most was how fast Shateri was growing.
-She was faster and stronger that the kids her age, many of the children, stopped playing with her.
-One afternoon she was sitting at the edge of the training field watching the Agooji train.
+What stood was how fast Shateri was growing.
+She was faster and stronger than the kids her age.
+Many of the children stopped playing with her.
+One afternoon, she was sitting at the edge of the training field watching the Agooji train.

 “No!
 I am not interfering with you.
 I will sit her and watch,” replied Shateri!

-The Agooji warrior took exception to being told no by a child.
-They earned the right of respect by the children of the village.
+The Agooji warrior took exception, being told no by a child.
+They earned the right of respect from the children of the village.

 Shateri was sitting with her knees pulled to her chest.
 When the warrior got close to her, she attempted to kick Shateri in the side to teach her a lesson.
 Shateri caught her foot and shoved her back a few feet.
 The warrior stumbled and fell to the ground.
 She jumped up and drew her machete.

 Shateri stood and watched the warrior approach.
-When the warrior swung her blade, she countered with the stick she always carried and deflected the attack and continued the motion of the stick and hit the Agooji in the back of the head and knocked her unconscious.
-Shateri sat back down and watched as a group approached her.
+When the warrior swung her blade, she countered with the stick she always carried.
+She deflected the attack and continued the motion of the stick.
+Shateri hit the Agooji in the back of the head and knocked her unconscious.
+Shateri sat back down and watched as a group of warriors approached her.
 They turned their comrade over and made sure she was breathing.
 She was.
 The only thing damaged would be her ego when she woke up.

 “You are Shateri correct,” asked Kali?